GavenDcosta/100dayscodingchallenge-/README.md

 Day 45: I learned the methods to render elements in react and made a simple static webpage using react

 Day 46: I wrote a small react code

+Day 47: I learned to use multiple div elements in react